magento/devdocs/src/guides/v2.3/test/static/static-analysis.md

 ## Introduction

-This document provides setup steps to get most static analyzers that are used in our build pipeline working locally in PHPStorm.
+This topic provides steps to set up most static analyzers that are used in our build pipeline to work in your local PHPStorm environment.
 This guide is written specifically for those using PHPStorm on MacOS.

 ## Before you begin